Art

 Substitution permitted Filmmaking concentration—2 courses in Film and Media Studies may be substituted for the hist of art req

 The program in Art offers courses in a variety of media and provides a background in visual arts as part of a liberal education and as preparation for graduate study and professional work.
-Areas of study include painting/printmaking (including drawing), sculpture, graphic design, photography, and filmmaking.
+Areas of concentration include painting/printmaking (including drawing), sculpture, graphic design, photography, and filmmaking.

 All introductory courses numbered 001–199 are open to first-year students, and no prior experience is required.
 Demand is usually great for basic courses, and students should consider more than one section.
 During registration, prior to the start of the term, the director of undergraduate studies (DUS) meets with students who need advice about course selection.